 Where: Manhattan, New York

-Perhaps the top culinary destination in the U.S., NYC hosts its seventh annual festival benefitting hunger relief by bringing together food legends from around the world and America’s favorite TV-personality chefs.
-The five-day affair offers ticketed events such as intimate dinners, walk-around tastings, seminars, hands-on classes, brunches, late-night parties, demos, and a variety of family events.
-Featured personalities include Erin O’Shea, Sarah Simons, Anthony Giglo, Vincent Stipo, and Ted Allen.
-Tickets are available here; be sure to check out the $100 and under section for affordable events.
+Perhaps the top culinary destination in the U.S., NYC hosts its fifteenth annual festival benefitting hunger relief by bringing together food legends from around the world and America’s favorite TV-personality chefs.
+The four-day affair offers ticketed events such as intimate dinners, walk-around tastings, master classes, brunches, late-night parties, demos, and a variety of family events.
+Featured personalities include Jet Tila, Rachel Ray, Antonia Lofaso, Carla Hall, Duff Goldman, and more.
+Tickets are available here.

 Where: Wellfleet, Massachusetts

 Nothing says small town like this two-day shellfish festival on New England’s coast.
-Traditionally, on the weekend after Columbus Day, locals and visitors gather for tennis, a road race, an arts-and-crafts fair, various family activities, sustainability seminars, and the famous Oyster Shuck-Off.
+Traditionally, locals and visitors gather for tennis, a road race, an arts-and-crafts fair, various family activities, sustainability seminars, and the famous Oyster Shuck-Off.
 The winner must shuck 24 oysters in the shortest amount of time, while still maintaining aesthetic presentation.
-Tickets can be purchased here, and all proceeds go to educational scholarships and community grants.
-All ages are welcome.
+As this year is the first time the event has been held in person since 2019, daily attendance is limited and tickets must be purchased in advance.

 We hand-pick everything we recommend and select items through testing and reviews.
 Some products are sent to us free of charge with no incentive to offer a favorable review.
 We offer our unbiased opinions and do not accept compensation to review products.
 All items are in stock and prices are accurate at the time of publication.
 If you buy something through our links, we may earn a commission.